apigee/apigee-client-php/README.md

 Getting started
 ----------

-The APIgee PHP Edge SDK is an HTTP client implementation-independent library thanks for the [HTTPlug](http://docs.php-http.org/en/latest/) library.
+The Apigee PHP Edge SDK is an HTTP client implementation-independent library thanks for the [HTTPlug](http://docs.php-http.org/en/latest/) library.
 It means that you, as a developer, can choose the client that best fits your project and use the same client for all packages.